ably/spaces/README.md

 ## Collaborative Spaces SDK

 The Collaborative Spaces SDK enables you to implement realtime collaborative features in your applications.
-The requirement to have multiplayer collaboration in applications has only been increasing in recent years.
-Rather than having to coordinate resources on calls, or send documents and spreadsheets back and forth, features that make collaborating in realtime are becoming a necessity rather than a nice-to-have.
+Rather than having to coordinate resources on calls, or send documents and spreadsheets back and forth using a combination of tools, having in-app realtime collaboration features has proven to boost productivity in remote workplaces.

-The main three features that you need to make your application collaborative are:
+Realtime collaboration enables users to have contextual awareness of other users within an application.
+This means knowing:

 * Who is in the application?
 * Where is each user within the application?